Holiday pop-up bar raises over $30,000 for non-profits

 FAYETTEVILLE, Ark.
-(KFTA) — A holiday pop-up bar located on the Fayetteville square has raised over $30,000 for local non-profit organizations this holiday season.
+(KNWA) — A holiday pop-up bar located on the Fayetteville square has raised over $30,000 for local non-profit organizations this holiday season.

 Hannah Withers of Holidaze, the establishment responsible for turning the space at 18 E. Center St into a temporary Christmas wonderland, announced the successful fundraiser on her Facebook page.